ModuleLoader/es-module-loader/README.md

 So for example `lodash` will return `undefined`, while `./x` will resolve to `[baseURI]/x`.
 In NodeJS a `file:///` URL is used for the baseURI.

 #### Instantiate Hook

+Hooking of the RegisterLoader is based on the instantiate hook, taking the following forms:

 ##### 1. Instantiating ES Modules via System.register